rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzureNative.md

 ### virtualmachine
 Retrieves an Azure Virtual Machine that refers to the Azure infrastructure as a service (IaaS) used to deploy persistent VMs.
 For more information, see https://docs.microsoft.com/en-us/azure/virtual-machines/.

-- There is a single argument of type System.String.
+- There are 2 arguments.
+    - azureVirtualMachineRubrikId - System.String: Rubrik ID of the Azure Virtual Machine.
+    - includeSecurityMetadata - System.Boolean: Filter to include the security metadata.
 - Returns AzureNativeVirtualMachine.
 ### virtualmachines
 Retrieves a paginated list of all Azure Virtual Machines (VMs).

-- There are 8 arguments.
+- There are 9 arguments.
     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that come after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.